 In 2012, 12 million people admitted to having abused prescription drugs in the US.
 The only drug with a higher abuse rate is marijuana, which is not nearly as dangerous.
 There are thus few health crises more serious than the opioid epidemic.

-A Highway to Heroin
+A Direct Pathway to Heroin

 In addition to directly threatening users’ health, opioid painkillers also contribute to another problem: heroin addiction.
 Those who develop addictions to prescription drugs may not be able to get them once their prescriptions run out.
 Many times, this causes them to switch to heroin, which is cheaper and has many of the same effects.
 According to the CDC, three-fourths of new heroin users report taking opioids first.

 The increase in prescription drug abuse has driven a similar increase in heroin abuse.
 In 2015, nearly 13,000 people died from heroin, a threefold increase from 2010.
 When you combine the effects of prescription drugs and heroin, 91 people die every day.
+Many of these deaths could have been prevented with better understanding of the issue and by taking steps to reduce access to opioid painkillers.

 Searching for Solutions at Our Prescription Drug Use Treatment Center